pacificclimate/station-data-portal-backend/docs/unit-testing.md

 # Unit testing

-Unit tests are entirely self-contained: they set up a transient test database, populates it, and run tests against it.
-They needs no connection to external databases (unlike performance testing).
+Unit tests are entirely self-contained: they set up a transient test database, populate it, and run tests against it.
+They need no connection to external databases (unlike performance testing).

 Therefore, unit tests are suitable for CI or other cloud-based execution.